The curvature of almost Robinson manifolds: Geometric applications

 where $\Tgt^{(1,0)}$ and $\Tgt^{(0,1)}$ are the $\ii$- and $-\ii$-eigenbundle of $J \ind{_a^b}$ respectively, and when $n$ is odd, $\Tgt^{(0,0)}$ is its one-dimensional kernel.
 This splitting is the curved version of \eqref{eq-splitting-tangent}, and evidently carries through to the bundles of curvature tensors.

 \begin{rem} Unless otherwise specified, we shall not in general distinguish the even- and odd-dimensional cases.
 When applying any of the following statements to even dimensions, the reader should exclude those $\simalg(m-1,\C)$-modules occuring in odd dimensions only.
 The same applies to low dimensions, where a number of $\simalg(m-1,\C)$-modules do not occur.
-Modules appearing exclusively in odd dimensions and excluded from low dimensions are given in appendix \ref{sec-rep}. \end{rem}
+See section \ref{sec-curvature} and appendix \ref{sec-low-dim} for details. \end{rem}